LMNS3d/TENO_research_code/README.md

 Liang, Tian; Fu, Lin; A novel finite-difference converged ENO scheme for steady-state simulations of Euler equations, Journal of Computational Physics, 519 (2024): 113386.

+If you figure out any bugs, please contact: bingqiansi@163.com